remarkablemark/remarkablemark.github.io/_posts/2017/2017-02-02-express-react-engine.md

 ---
 layout: post
 title: Express template engine based on React
-date: 2017-02-02 23:36:00 -4000
+date: 2017-02-02 23:36:00
 excerpt: Developing an Express template engine based on React.
 categories: express template react
 ---

-Since [Express](https://b.remarkabl.org/express-js) allows you to [build your own templating engine](https://expressjs.com/advanced/developing-template-engines.html), I was curious if one could be developed with vanilla [React](https://b.remarkabl.org/react-site).
+Since [Express](https://b.remarkabl.org/express-js) allows you to build your own templating engine, I was curious if one could be developed with vanilla [React](https://b.remarkabl.org/react-site).

 Here are the steps that I took to build one.